akhikhl/gretty/README.md

 against compiled classes and their dependencies and goes online at port 8080.
 Gradle script waits for the user keypress.
 When user presses any key (in the same terminal), jetty shuts down and gradle continues normal execution of tasks.
-Note that this task does not depend from "war" task, nor does it use "war"-file.
+Note that this task does not depend on "war" task, nor does it use "war"-file.

 ###jettyRunWar